Last updated on December 19th, 2024

 7. Rich in Antioxidants:

-Chana is rich in antioxidants, particularly flavonoids, known for their anti-inflammatory properties.
+Chana is rich in antioxidants, particularly flavonoids, and is known for its anti-inflammatory properties.
 Research from NCBI suggests that these antioxidants can contribute to overall health and may aid in the weight loss process.

 Read More: Is Rice Good For Diabetes?